hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 }
 ```

 Notice the usage of fragment here - `...authorFields`.
 This type of usage is called a spread fragment.
-There's also inline fragments where you don't explictly declare fragment separately but use it inline in a query.
+There are also inline fragments where you don't explicitly declare fragment separately but use it inline in a query.

 #### Directives